AriFordsham/GHCWiki/High-level-Cmm.md

 Such a high-level Cmm will be useful to any GHC backend which targets a managed runtime.

+### Intermediate Representations

+When targeting intermediate representations for assembly, e.g. LLVM's IR, the Cmm we have is already lowered too far.
+This results in those code generators having to reconstruct information from the Cmm that should ideally be available to them.

+This is mostly around computed offsets.
+Instead of getting the offset into structures an intermediate layer between STG and Cmm should retain offsets as multiples of words + bytes as needed to allow the code generator to make intelligent choices about instruction selection for element retrieval.
+Right now we *have* to work with packed structs as that is what GHC internally assumes the layout to be.

 ## Required features in high-level Cmm